MattiaRigon/AL_spurious_bias/README.md

 The list of available datasets and active learning methods can be found in the `conf/dataset` and `conf/heuristic` directories, respectively.
 For other configuration options, please refer to the `conf/active.yaml` file.
 Our method `DIAL` is named `QBC` in the configuration files.

+### RRR

+For the waterbirds dataset are already provided the explanations masks, while with few modifications at `explanation.py` is possible to compute the masks for another dataset.
+In order to do it you must install LangSAM following: ["instructions"](https://github.com/paulguerrero/lang-sam?tab=readme-ov-file#installation) and have already stored the dataset locally, then you should change the prompt that you want to use in order to generate the masks.

+In order to active the rrr loss inside `conf/active.yaml` there is a rrr boolean variable that can be activated or disactivated putting it to True or False.

 ## Acknowledgements
 Most of the code is based on the [Baal](https://github.com/baal-org/baal) and [SubpopBench](https://github.com/YyzHarry/SubpopBench).